-When you complete the MMPH you will achieve all of the core and cross-cutting competencies for Pitt Public Health MPH students.
+When you complete the MMPH you will achieve all of the CEPH MPH Foundational Competencies for Pitt Public Health MPH students.
 You will also work with the program director to develop five advanced competencies tailored to your goals.

 Current students and recent graduates hold the following job titles: